Interlisp/online/docs/Demo_mode.md

 ## Start scripts outside of Demo mode

 Start scripts can also be used outside of Demo mode.
-In the normal workflow, the user will be taken to the "Run Medley" page.
+In the normal OIO workflow, the user will be taken to the "Run Medley" page.
 On the Run Medley page, if you enable *Show advanced options* there will be a field into which you can enter the URL for a start-script (in either original or URI encoded forms).
-When Online Medley starts up, the specified start script will be download and LOADed as in Demo mode.
+When Online Medley starts up, the specified start script will be wget'd and LOADed as in Demo mode.

 Additionally, if a ```start=<encoded start-script URL>``` query parameter is included in the URL used to access OIO (outside of Demo mode), then the specified URL (decoded) will be prepopulated into the Advanced Options/Start URL field on the Run Medley page.

+##